 What to bring

 Bathing suits are not required.
-If you wear contact lenses, please bring something to store them in.
+If you wear contact lenses, you may want to bring something to store them in.
 For those that would like a hairbrush for after your float, please bring your own.
 Other than that, everything you should need before, during and after your float is provided.

-You will get your own private float room, which includes a float tank and a shower.
+You will get your own private room with a shower and a float tank.
 After your pre-float shower, move to the tank, sit down slowly, lie back and let the Epsom salt solution do the rest.
-At this point, just breathe, try to relax mind and body and enjoy the experience!
+At this point, just breathe, try to relax mind and body, and enjoy the experience!

 When it’s Over

-When your 90 minutes is up, you will hear music begin to play, followed by a soft light turning on inside the tank to notify you that your float is over.
-Take your time while getting out of the tank, then shower again to remove any excess salt.
+You will hear music begin to play, followed by a soft light turning on inside the tank to notify you that time is up.
+Take your time while getting out of the tank, then shower again to remove any salt.

-If we do not engage you in conversation, please don’t take it personally - we actually don’t do it because we believe it can be for your benefit!
+If we do not engage you in conversation immediately following your float, please don’t take it personally - we actually don’t do it because we believe it can be for your benefit!
 The post-float state can be a great time to readjust, reflect or even just smile uncontrollably, so we like to give you some space.
 If and when you are ready to chat, we would love to hear about your experience.